ddiem-ri-4D/ddiem-ri-4D.github.io/_pages/about.md

 ### About site’s content

 This site is my own include article text, program code, images, photos, videos in this site.
 If you want to copy its content, you have to reference my name in your own article text, program code, images, photos, videos.
-Most of ebooks, papers and references links will be named, public clearly, it help you can search all of them with Google Search.
+Most of Ebooks, papers and references links will be named, public clearly, it help you can search all of them with Google Search.

 This site powered by Minimal Mistakes Jekyll theme - a flexible two-column Jekyll theme, perfect for building personal sites, blogs, and portfolios under the MIT License (MIT) - Copyright (c) 2013-2020 Michael Rose and contributors.

 Most of my projects, program code under MIT LICENSE, if you want to use it, please following the MIT LICENSE, and ask me permission beforehand.

-Some of my article text, translate lecture’s course are usually use for free (for education not for commercial) and you have to aske its author (if you want to use lectures’ course) or you have to ask me permission if want to use, copy my article text.
+Some of my article text, translate lecture’s course are usually use for free (for education not for commercial) and you have to ask its authors (if you want to use lectures’ course) or you have to ask me permission if want to use, copy my article text.

 ### About the language use for article text